radumarias/syncoxiders/README.md

 It you could take this [**SURVEY**](https://forms.gle/qgnWBJhzCpzPLSmv5) to express your opinion about the current solution and offer your opinion on what features you would want from a service like this it would help a lot.

 > [!NOTE]
-In many cases we'll use present tense for several functionality even though it's not yet implemented, but it's user as an idea of what the system could be.
+In many cases we'll use present tense for several functionality, even though it's not yet implemented, it's used to give an idea of what the system could be.

 # What's with the name?